-Every company’s human resources department has several HR team members working together to make sure all people-related issues are being taken care of.
+Every company’s human resources department has several HR team members, such as HR analysts or HR coordinators, working together to make sure all people-related issues are being taken care of.
 When an HR department is established enough, they tend to hire a human resources intern.

 At times, HR internships are meant to offer experience while the HR department utilizes their skills to follow up with redundant tasks.
 In other cases, human resources internships are used as a test run for new HR employees.